 Activities» We’ll provide individual Awards to 220 young people in 2018

 We will raise sufficient funds to support our target of 220 children in 2017

-To give them access to many musical opportunities they would never otherwise benefit from.
+To give them access to a host of musical opportunities they would never otherwise benefit from.

 Activities» We’ll connect our Award winners with our musical partners, providing a range of support including observing rehearsals, accessing masterclasses etc.